Graph Persistence goes Spectral: Proofs

 where $d$ is defined as $d((b_0, d_0, \alpha_0, \gamma_0), (b_1, d_1, \alpha_1, \gamma_1)) = \max\{|b_1 - b_0|, |d_1 - d_0|\} + |\alpha_1 - \alpha_0| + |\gamma_1 - \gamma_0|$, and $\pi$ ranges over all bijections $\operatorname{RePHINE}(G, f)^0 \to \operatorname{RePHINE}(G, g)^0$.
 For the $1$-st dimensional component, $d_B$ is the usual bottleneck distance on $1$-dimensional persistence pairs. \end{definition}

-\begin{proposition} $d_B^{R}$ and $d_B^{\Spec R}$ are metrics. \end{proposition} \begin{proof}[Proof of Proposition~\ref{prop::metric}] We will first check this for $d_B^{R}$.
+\begin{proposition} $d_B^{R}$ and $d_B^{\Spec R}$ are metrics. \end{proposition} \begin{proof} We will first check this for $d_B^{R}$.
 Since the usual bottleneck distance is a metric, it suffices for us to check that $d_B^{R,0}$ is a metric.

 \textbf{1.
 Non-degeneracy: } Clearly the function is non-negative, and choosing $\pi$ to be the identity bijection shows that $d_B^{R,0}(\operatorname{RePHINE}(f)^0, \operatorname{RePHINE}(f)^0) = 0$.
 For any pairs $\operatorname{RePHINE}(f)^0 \neq \operatorname{RePHINE}(g)^0$, the term $\max_{p \in \operatorname{RePHINE}(f)^0} d(p, \pi(p))$ will be greater than $0$ for any choice of bijection $\pi$.
 Since there are only finitely many possible bijections $\pi$, the infimum $d_B^{R,0}(\operatorname{RePHINE}(f)^0, \operatorname{RePHINE}(g)^0)$ will be greater than $0$.